Oil Cooler Benefits

 The oil cooler is not typically a component that goes bad, but should be replaced after any catastrophic engine failure.
 The best way to protect a new engine investment is to put in a new engine oil cooler to prevent any contamination.
-On startup, the new engine with higher oil pressure, will dislodge trapped debris in the oil cooler and force it into the bearings of the new engine.
+On startup, the new engine with higher oil pressure will dislodge trapped debris in the oil cooler and force it into the bearings of the new engine.
 This can cause premature wear or sometimes an immediate failure.
+If you're interested in other problems that could lead to failure or the need for a rebuild, read our blog, Signs Your Engine May Need a Rebuild.

-Rob McDowell, Construction and Industrial Products Specialist at HHP, shares: “Engine oil is cooled by the cooler allowing consistent oil temperature.
-In many cases, the bottom of the piston is cooled by a piston cooling nozzle spraying oil to the bottom side of the piston which helps to regulate piston temperature and doing so improves efficiency.”
+Rob McDowell, Sales Technical Support at HHP, shares: “Engine oil is cooled by the cooler allowing consistent oil temperature.
+In many cases, the bottom of the piston is cooled by a piston cooling nozzle spraying oil to the bottom side of the piston, which helps to regulate piston temperature, and doing so improves efficiency.”

-Since high temperature is the enemy of any oil system, and keeping it cool is a proven way to extend the life of your engine and transmission, you should inspect and service your oil cooler regularly to avoid major failures.
+High temperatures are the enemy of any oil system.
+Keeping it cool, though, is a proven way to extend the life of your engine and transmission.
+You should inspect and service your oil cooler regularly to avoid major failures.

 Oil coolers are most common in heavy-duty commercial vehicles that have an industrial-grade engine.
 These engines usually produce more power than their standard counterparts.
 This can lead to the engine oil becoming too hot and not lubricating the way it should.
 The solution is an engine oil cooler.